mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 ```
 ### FIRE & WATERFIRE & WATERFIRE & WATERFIRE & WATER

 immense importance.
-When we apply the TocrediV-
-Oaiylrieatow-Anderson equations and criteria to these
+When we apply the TocrediV-Oaiylrieatow-Anderson equations and criteria to these
 figures we get some very interesting results; whereas
 on wet worlds 30 meter waves are the exception, on
 water worlds 50 meter waves become commonplace.